Kernix13/markdown-cheatsheet/PROFILE.md

 ```

 Find the code for the languages and technologies you use from other profiles and add the code into your profile.
 And of course use the markdown from this repo to structure your README.

+Look at other people's profile READMEs for section and content ideas.
+This will change over time - a simple & bland profile README is bettr than no profile README!